rydmike/flex_color_scheme/README.md

 [Material 3 guide](https://m3.material.io/), where the
 radius varies by widget type.
 You can keep this, or set the global widget radius to a value you prefer.
-You can also easily set the themed border radius per widget, and override the Material 3 default or the global radius value you defined.
+You can also easily set the themed border radius per widget, and override the Material 3 default, or the global radius value you defined.

 <table>